1mS3r/learning/Kubernetes/Kubernetes for developers.md

 ### Helm

-Package manager for Kubernetes, uses one or more YAML files to describe 1 or more objects
+Package manager for Kubernetes, uses one or more YAML files to describe 1 or more objects and allow them to be easily deployed in the cluster.

+## Design for Kubernetes

+### Characteristics
+- Decoupling: Ability to isolate each service and ease connection between them.
+- Transience: Ability to terminate any component of the system and start up a new one with a different, or not, version in any moment.
+- Flexible framework: Instead of a monolithic component, each of the components can be divided into multiple instances of that component, several Search Services for instance, to allow workload distribution.
+-